IAPS CLAY PIGEON SHOOTING

 The entry fee includes; gun hire, 30/50 cartridges and clays, refreshments for all competitors, baseball cap and public liability insurance.

-Both 12 and 20 bore shotguns will be available to all competitors at each stand at no additional cost throughout the competition.
+Both 12 and 20 bore shotguns will be available to all competitors at each stand.

 Ear protectors will be provided on the day although pupils may wish to bring their own.